-Figure 5-2 Recommend USB Device Schematic
+Figure 6-2 Recommend USB Device Schematic

-The JZ4740 integrated LCD controller has the capabilities to driving the latest industry standard STN and TFT LCD panels.
+The JZ4750 integrated LCD controller, which has the capabilities to driving the latest industry standard STN and TFT LCD panels.
 It also supports some special TFT panels used in consuming electronic products.
 The controller performs the basic memory based frame buffer and palette buffer to LCD panel data transfer through use of a dedicated DMA controller.
+Temporal dithering (frame rate modulation) is supported for STN LCD panels.